rahulpurohit789/Assests-Management-AI/README.md

 # 🤖 AI Asset Management Chatbot

 A powerful Streamlit application that provides intelligent querying of asset data using natural language.
-Built with LangChain, HuggingFace embeddings, and ChatGroq AI.
+Built with LangChain, HuggingFace embeddings, and OpenAI.

 ## ✨ Features